jonnor/datascience-master/dat390/report.md

 \newpage

-While a basic understanding of the human auditory system can be beneficial when developing machine hearing, coverage of Psychoacoustics will kept brief.
-Those interested in a detailed treatise on this subject can read [@].
+While a basic understanding of the human auditory system can be beneficial when developing machine hearing, Psychoacoustics will not be covered here.
+Those interested in a detailed treatise on this subject can read [@HumanMachineHearing].

-`TODO: recommend book.
-Human and Audio`

 The paper assumes some prerequisite knowledge on machine learning.
 In particular it is assumed that the reader: knows the difference between supervised and unsupervised learning;
 knows task formulations like Classification, Clustering and Regression;
 basic familiarity with common methods like Support Vector Machines, Random Forests and Convolutional Neural Networks.

-`TODO: recommend ML introduction`
+A good primer is [@PythonMachineLearning].

 Basic familiarity with Digital Signal Processing is assumed.
 In particular knowledge of the Fourier Transform, digital filters and convolutions.

-When it comes to acoustics and audio processing, neccesary information is provided in the Background section.
+When it comes to sound, a brief background is provided.
-We will then cover the different aspects of Machine Learning for general Acoustic Event Detection.
+We will then cover the main aspects of Machine Learning for Acoustic Event Detection and Classification.
 And at the end, we use the task of detecting the presence of birds as a practical example.

-The case study uses the Python programming language, and the machine learning frameworks scikit-learn and Keras.
-Prior familiarity with these tools will make it easier to start applying the methods to tasks of your own.

 In summary, the goal is that after reading this report: a machine learning practitioner,